Dragonrun1/uuid64type/README.md

 ### Custom base 64 encoding of UUID v4 (random).

-Expected use will be in Doctrine entities instead of using auto-increment IDs.
+An expected use would be in Doctrine entities instead of using auto-increment IDs.

 A UUID is 128-bits long in binary and, most programming language can only support it in some kind of string or integer array format.
 Most commonly binary